-Up amongst the action at the bar is where you want to be when you're drinking at Gerald's.
+Up amongst the action at the bar is where you want to be.
 This is a bar that is a tried and true friend to those imbibing solo.
 Prop up the long stretch of wood and see what they are pouring, or shake off a shabby week with a negroni.
+Carlton North.